-defines a probability measure $Q\in\mathcal{M}_{sup}(S)$.
-If $g:[0,\infty)\rightarrow [0,\infty)$ is a function that vanishes on $[K,\infty)$ and is strictly positive on $[0,K)$, then
+defines a probability measure $Q\in\mathcal{M}_{\mathrm{sup}}(S)$.
+If $g\dvtx [0,\infty)\rightarrow[0,\infty)$ is a function that vanishes on $[K,\infty)$ and is strictly positive on $[0,K)$, then

-If we further assume that $g$ is bounded, then by Theorem \ref{maximalclaims} (condition (iv)) we conclude that $g(S_T)$ does not belong to $\mathcal{G}$ as in \eqref{setg1}.
+If we further assume that $g$ is bounded, then by Theorem \ref {maximalclaims} [condition (iv)] we conclude that $g(S_T)$ does not belong to $\mathcal{G}$ as in (\ref{setg1}).
+Indeed, if $g(S_T)=x+(H\cdot S)_T$, with $x\in\mathbb{R}$, $H\in\mathcal{A}$ and $(H\cdot S)$ an $R^*$-martingale for some $R^*\in\mathcal{M}_{\mathrm{sup}}(S)$, then by Theorem \ref{maximalclaims}, $(H\cdot S)$ would be an $R$-martingale for all $R\in\mathcal{M}_{\mathrm{loc}}(S)$.
+In particular, we would have that $E^P[g(S_T)]=x=E^Q[g(S_T)]$, which contradicts~(\ref {inequalityexampleputoption}).
 The function $g(x)=(K-x)_+$ satisfies the above mentioned conditions.
-Hence under these assumptions, the put option's payoff does not belong to $\mathcal{G}$.\end{example} \begin{rem} In Example 5.7.4 in \cite{KS} and Section 8.1 in \cite{cvitanic}, it is proven that for diffusion models with constant coefficients and stochastic volatility models with additional properties, respectively, the minimum super-replication price of an European put option $\sup_{Q\in\mathcal{M}_{sup}(S)}E^Q[(K-S_T)_+]$ is equal to $K$.
-In particular if $P(S_T\neq 0)>0$, then this supremum is never attained and $(K-S_T)_+$ is not in $\mathcal{G}$ as defined by \eqref{setg1}. \end{rem} In this section we have studied the space of contingent claims that can be super-replicated and perfectly replicated with martingale strategies in a market with short sales prohibition.
-We extended results found in \cite{anselstricker},\cite{KS} and \cite{schiedfollmer} to the short sales prohibition case.
+Hence under these assumptions, the put option's payoff does not belong to $\mathcal{G}$.
+This example is similar to Example 7.2 of \cite {cvitanickaratzas}. \end{example} \begin{rem} In Example 5.7.4 in \cite{KS} and Section 8.1 in \cite{cvitanic}, it is proven that for diffusion models with constant coefficients and stochastic volatility models with additional properties, respectively, the minimum super-replication price of an European put option, $\sup _{Q\in\mathcal{M}_{\mathrm{sup}}(S)}E^Q[(K-S_T)_+]$, is equal to $K$.
+In particular if $P(S_T\neq0)>0$, then this supremum is never attained and $(K-S_T)_+$ is not in $\mathcal{G}$ as defined by (\ref{setg1}). \end{rem} In this section we have studied the space of contingent claims that can be super-replicated and perfectly replicated with martingale strategies in a market with short sales prohibition.
+We extended results found in \cite{anselstricker,KS} and \cite{schiedfollmer} to the short sales prohibition case.
 We additionally have extended the results in \cite{delbaennumeraire} to our framework and modified the concept of maximality accordingly (see Theorem \ref{maximalclaims}).
-Additionally, we presented explicit payoffs in general markets that cannot be replicated with out selling the spot price process short.
+Additionally, we presented explicit payoffs in general markets that cannot be replicated without selling the spot price process short.